 The minimum monetary amount of PII or comparable guarantee = Amount reflective of risk profile criterion + Amount reflective of the type of activity criterion + Amount reflective of the size of activity criterion

-It means that depending on the complexity of the current (or expected) operations and their scale together with the complexity of the envisaged services the coverage will fluctuate and accordingly its premium.
+It means that depending on the complexity of the current (or expected) operations and their scale together with the complexity of the envisaged services the coverage will fluctuate and accordingly will fluctuate the premium.
 Fortunately, EBA itself has produced a tool that can assist in establishing applicable insurance coverage.

 You should note that both EMIs and PIs must also have insurance or a comparable guarantee if they want to provide AIS.